iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 This continued until early 2019, when SanDisk approached the company to add support for one of their hardware accessories to the app.
 I was thrilled to be approached by such a well-known brand (and the marketing opportunities that'd bring), but adding the support would mean a big rebuild of the app's photo management features.
 It needed doing *anyway*, though, and this rebuild ended up being the tentpole of the next big update — Cascable 4.0!

 I was *convinced* this would be the big one.
-The new photo management feature was leagues ahead of the old one, and thing were turning out *great*.
+The new photo management feature was leagues ahead of the old one, and things were turning out *great*.
 Unfortunately, rendering grids of images turned out to be a lot more complex than I'd expected — and then, I got the golden email.
 I was going to WWDC 2019!
 What a perfect deadline.

 After some discussion with my wife, I went all in… and it was brutal.
-Twelve-hour days, sever days per week through March, April, and May.
+Twelve-hour days, seven days per week through March, April, and May.
 But at least it'd be temporary.
 My wife took over all of my household tasks and I brought my work computer home to cut out the commute — I'd roll out of bed, sit at the computer for twelve hours, then roll back into bed to sleep.
 But at least it'd be temporary.
 Personal care and grooming went to hell (although hygiene thankfully survived — I was scruffy but *clean*), as did the perception of time.

 <img src="/pictures/identity-crisis/profile-pictures.jpg" />  \\
 *My "regular" profile picture against one taken in May 2020.
 It's remarkable what good lighting and a smile can hide — but the clues are certainly there.*